mrkamel/search_cop/README.md

 ## How does it work

-SearchCop parses the query and maps it to an SQL Query using Arel.
+SearchCop parses the query and maps it to an SQL Query in a database agnostic way.
 Thus, SearchCop is not bound to a specific RDBMS.

 ```ruby